CPetrevski/Cpetrevski/README.md

 ### Hello 👋

 I am a Full Stack .NET Developer.
-I started off completing courses through Team Tree House learning online.
-I then enrolled into Full Stack Coding Bootcamp from the Univeristy of Sydney which I have now completed.
-Currently learning courses through Udemy after hours.
+Always learning in my personal hours.
+Currently studying latest versions of .NET Core

 <!--
 **CPetrevski/Cpetrevski** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.